This particular beach bar on Love Beach was chosen as a contact location

-Nirvana Beach Bar on Love Beach
+crowded beach off a busy hotel in Nassau, the Nirvana Beach Bar on Love Beach

-The snorkeling is good and colorful reef fish hide in the jetties and rocks just offshore.
+just offshore.
 Living coral are just 10 feet offshore and when snorkeling there I identified Stoplight, Princess, Queen and Striped parrotfish along with many damselfish, Yellowtail snapper, Reef Butterflyfish and the poisonous Lionfish.
-Lounge chairs, beach mats, kayaks, peddle boats, snorkel gear and tubes can be rented.
-As you enjoy your time on Love Beach, you may be entertained by a band rehearsing inside the building in a courtyard bar.
+Lounge chairs, beach mats,

 On the weekends, the Nirvana Beach Bar is usually packed with locals hanging on the beach, but it remains a lovely, un-touristry setting that is far enough away from the resorts and tourist traps where you can chill-out, get some sun and believe that you're actually on an island in a foreign country.